virupaa/chest-X-ray-disease-classification/README.md

 ![alt text](https://raw.githubusercontent.com/virupaa/chest-X-ray-disease-classification/master/docs/result%201.png)

 ## Accuracy
-The Accuracy of the model for each disease was 55-60 precent
+The Accuracy of the model for each disease on independent binary classifier was 55-60 precent.